apphud/docs/docs/sdk-integration.md

-Api key – is a unique identifier of your Apphud application.
+API key is a unique identifier of your Apphud application.
 You can get it in your Apphud application settings under `General` tab.

 ## Sending Subscription Events